tuduongquyet/uget-macos/README.md

 *	Before the release, update the uGet version and copyright years inside `Info.plist` and `create_dmg.sh`.
-Also update the `-release` targets in `geany.modules` file to point to the new release.
-Dependencies inside `geany.modules` can also be updated to newer versions.
+Also update the `-release` targets in `uget.modules` file to point to the new release.
+Dependencies inside `uget.modules` can also be updated to newer versions.

 *	Copy `modulesets-stable` from [gtk-osx](https://gitlab.gnome.org/GNOME/gtk-osx/)
 	into this project to get the latest dependencies (if it builds) and